stashed/stash/docs/guides/offline_backup.md

 configmap/stash-sample-data created
 ```

-Here, we are going to backup the `/source/data` folder of a `busybox` pod into a [NFS](https://kubernetes.io/docs/concepts/storage/volumes/#nfs) volume.
-NFS volume is under [Local](/docs/guides/backends/local.md) bakend of Stash.
+Here, we are going to backup the `/source/data` folder of a `busybox` pod into an [NFS](https://kubernetes.io/docs/concepts/storage/volumes/#nfs) volume.
+NFS volume is a type of [local](/docs/guides/backends/local.md) backend for Stash.

 **Deploy Workload:**